anuj120377/GenreFy-Music-Genre-Classification/README.md

 ### **Motivation -**

-So, music and audio are basically sequential data, and a lot of people immediately jump to using deep learning—LSTMs, GRUs, or even CNNs—to classify genres.
+So, music and audio are basically sequential data, and a lot of people immediately jump to using deep learning LSTMs, GRUs, or even CNNs to classify genres.
 But I thought: why make it so complicated?
 Deep models take a lot of resources, can be tricky to tune, and honestly, sometimes you don’t even need them if you do some good feature engineering.

 I wanted to see if I could get solid accuracy using classical ML models, just by working smart with the features.